MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 <!-- ====================================================================== -->
-## Use `# sourceURL` to name evaluated and inline code in the Sources tool
+## Use `# sourceURL` to name evaluated and inline code in DevTools

-The `# sourceURL` pragma, with syntax `//# sourceURL=my-assigned-file-name.js` or `/*# sourceURL=my-assigned-file-name.css*/`, is a special comment that makes it easier to work with evaluated and inline code in the **Sources** tool.

-When a block of code is run by the browser, DevTools can only give that block of code a name if it was loaded from an network resource.
-When running the following kinds of code, the **Sources** tool doesn't have a file name to display these blocks of code in the **Navigator** pane:
+To make a code block that isn't a file have a file name throughout DevTools, including in the **Sources** tool, use the `# sourceURL` pragma in a comment.

+Code blocks that aren't files include:

 * JavaScript code that's run by using the `eval()` function.
 * JavaScript code that's in a `<script>` tag.
 * CSS code that's in a `<style>` tag.

+When the browser runs the above kinds of code, DevTools doesn't have a file name to display these blocks of code, and the blocks of code are given generic names or don't appear at all.

+File names are displayed throughout the DevTools UI, such as in the following locations:

+* The **Navigator** pane of the **Sources** tool.
+* The **Call Stack** in the **Debugger** pane of the **Sources** tool.
+* The file's tab in the **Editor** pane of the **Sources** tool.
+* Log, warning, and error messages in the **Console** tool.
+* The flame chart in the **Performance** tool.

+The `# sourceURL` pragma, with syntax `//# sourceURL=my-assigned-file-name.js` or `/*# sourceURL=my-assigned-file-name.css*/`, is a special comment that gives evaluated and inline code a virtual file name throughout DevTools.

-Use the `# sourceURL` pragma to give a virtual name to the above kinds of code.
+Use the `# sourceURL` pragma to give a virtual file name to code blocks that aren't files, to display that file name in the **Sources** tool and throughout DevTools.
 For example:

 * For JavaScript: